 - Chop the mushroom and chestnuts into small dices.

 - In a pot, heat the oil over medium heat.
 Add the bay leaves, onion, garlic, celery and leek and sauté until soft—about 5 minutes.

 - Now add in the mushrooms and sauté until soft.

 - Add in the chopped chestnuts and the boiled lentils.

 - Pour in the stock and add the salt and pepper.
-Bring to a quick boil, then reduce to simmer and cook, stirring often.
+Bring to a quick boil and then reduce to a simmer and cook, stirring often.